arla-sigl-2022/continuous-delivery/README.md

 This is the fun part of the workshop, where you will automate the whole process!

 What we want you to achieve:
-- on every commit to master branch, I want my application to be deploy on the production VM.
+- on every commit to main branch, I want my application to be deploy on the production VM.

 In other words, we want you to implement continuous delivery for Garlaxy.